pdamianik/tgm_acc_2019_expert_level3_rs/README.md

 |------|-------|
 | `O(~1)` | `O(~1)` |

-The last two algorithms use the fact that the elements of `S[]` repeat and have a repeating global mimimum of 3.
+The last two algorithms use the fact that the elements of `S[]` repeat and have a repeating global minimum of 3.
 The difference between [src/cycle.rs](src/cycle.rs) and [src/hardcoded.rs](src/hardcoded.rs) is that the former calculates the span of a cycle on the fly and uses that to extrapolate any `M(n)`, whereas the latter has the cycles attributes hardcoded.
 Both also use [src/linear.rs](src/linear.rs) in the background to calculate values inside and before the first iteration of the cycle.

-The following is a simplyfied view of the cycles of S:
+The following is a simplified view of the cycles of S:

 ```
          6               5